Biagio Cusano

-Biagio Cusano (died Naples, 11 January 1683) was an Italian Marinist poet and professor of law.
-The date of his birth is currently unknown.
+Biagio Cusano (Vitulano, 1603 - Naples, 11 January 1683) was an Italian Marinist poet and professor of law.
+The exact date of birth is unknown; the year was derived from the death register.
 He is best known for being Gennaro Cusano's uncle and Marcello Papiniano Cusani's grand uncle.

 Biography

-Born in Vitulano, in Principato Ultra, Kingdom of Naples, Cusano became professor of canon law, Cattedra primaria de' Canoni della mattina, after Giuseppe Pulcarelli was promoted to Giulio Capone's position in 1673 (right after Giulio Capone's death).
+Born in Vitulano, in Principato Ultra, Kingdom of Naples, and graduated in law at the Royal University of Naples in 1631.
+Cusano became professor of canon law, Cattedra primaria de' Canoni della mattina, after Giuseppe Pulcarelli was promoted to Giulio Capone's position in 1673 (right after Giulio Capone's death).
 He apparently died of apoplexy (stroke) in 1683.
 He wrote many works, both published and unpublished.

+He married Susanna Sauchella, born around 1625.
+Their daughter Angela Ursula was baptized in Vitulano on March 15, 1652, and their son Giovanni Antonio Gennaro Gaetano on November 14, 1655.
+Their son Pietro Antonio Placido Bruno was baptized in Naples on October 6, 1667.
+Susanna died in Naples on January 1, 1675, and Biagio on January 11, 1683.